Japan's climate season

 |Japan||Snow||Snow||Sunny Intervals||Sun||Sun||Showers||Showers||Sunny Intervals||Sun||Sun||Sunny Intervals||Snow|

-How easy is it to use a Rail Pass?
+How easy is it to use a rail pass?

 When is the best time to visit?

-Outside of the popular cherry blossom season, Autumn is a beautiful time of year to take a trip to Japan.
-In September to November, you’ll find trees dressed in autumnal leaves, pleasant temperatures of 18° to 26°C and generally clear skies!
-The Autumn season is known to attract as many people as cherry blossom season.
+Outside of the popular cherry blossom season, autumn is a beautiful time of year to take a trip to Japan.
+In September to November, you’ll find trees dressed in autumnal leaves, pleasant temperatures of 18° to 26°C and generally clear skies.
+The autumn season is known to attract as many people as cherry blossom season.
 People all over Japan set out to find the best spot to see the impressive mix of yellow, orange and red leaves.

 Is Japan good for families?

-I have specific dietary requirements,help?!
+I have specific dietary requirements, is that a problem?